MIDIconsortium/Neuroimage_preprocessing/README.md

 Next, because CNNs require a fixed-size array as input, whereas the field of view of our scans could vary, we crop or pad our resampled scans to 180 mm x 180 mm x 180 mm (this size was chosen to ensure that no part of the head was cropped).
-Note that because a few scans (~1-2%) appeared significantly ‘off-centre’ in the x and y directions, we first determine approximately where the middle of the head was in the x and y directions using a simple ‘mask + argmax’ procedure, and then use this point as the centre around which we cropped/padded to 180 mm x 180 mm x 180 mm.
+Note that because scans can appear significantly ‘off-centre’ in the x and y directions, we first determine approximately where the middle of the head is in the x and y directions using a simple ‘mask + argmax’ procedure, and then use this point as the centre around which we cropped/padded to 180 mm x 180 mm x 180 mm.

 Finally, we down-sample this 3D array of shape 180 x 180 x 180 to a final 3D array of